-In January this year, Kim announced he would unveil a “new strategic weapon” in the face of what the hermit state denounced as US “hostile policy.”
+In January this year, Kim announced he would unveil a “new strategic weapon” in the face of what the regime denounces as Washington’s “hostile policy.”
 In December, the North conducted rocket engine tests at Seohae Satellite Launching Station, following a test-run of a submarine-launched ballistic missile.

-The four-star general said a “reliable and lethal defense” is needed to counter the threats North Korea continues to pose with a nuclear-tipped intercontinental ballistic missile.
+The four-star general said a “reliable and lethal defense” is needed to counter the threats the North poses with a nuclear-tipped intercontinental ballistic missile.
 The North test-launched its first intercontinental ballistic missile in 2017.

 By Choi Si-young (firstname.lastname@example.org